Gamla Stan, Old Town of Stockholm

 Stadhuset and Vasabron bridge

 We are impressed by the magnificent buildings in Gamla Stan Stockholm.
-We reach Gamla Stan, which is located on the island of Stadsholmen, over the Riksbron, the bridge that connects the north of Stockholm with the Reichstag.
-From this bridge we not only have a nice access to the Reichstag, but also great views of the Stockholm City Hall, City Hall, Riddarholmskyrkan on Riddarholmen Island and Vasabron and Norrbro, two bridges that connect Northern Stockholm with Gamla Stan connect.
+We reach Gamla Stan, which is located on the island of Stadsholmen, via the Riksbron, the bridge that connects the north of Stockholm with the Riksdag.
+From this bridge we not only have a beautiful entrance to the Riksdag, but also great views of the Stadshus of Stockholm, the city hall.
+We also see the Riddarholmskyrkan on the island of Riddarholmen and the Vasabron and Norrbro, two bridges that connect the north of Stockholm with Gamla Stan.

 The castle of Stockholm